apache/metron/metron-streaming/Metron-Alerts/readme.md

 * description: A human friendly string representation of the alert
 * alert_id: The UUID generated for the alert.
 This uniquely identifies an alert

-There are other standard but not mandatory fields that can be leveraged by opensoc-ui and other alert consumers:
+There are other standard but not mandatory fields that can be leveraged by metron-ui and other alert consumers:

 * designated_host: The IP address that corresponds to an asset.
 Ex.
 The IP address of the company device associated with the alert.
 * enrichment: A copy of the enrichment data from the message that triggered the alert